-The Pricing Certificate, which certificate is a part of the Resolution authorizing the issuance of the Bonds, has been executed by an Authorized Officer of the Authority and has approved the form and content of this Official Statement, and any addenda, supplement or amendment thereto, and authorized its further use in the reoffering of the Bonds by the Underwriters.
+The Pricing Certificate was executed by an Authorized Officer of the Authority, which certificate is a part of the Resolution authorizing the issuance of the Bonds and approves the form and content of this Official Statement, and any addenda, supplement or amendment hereto, and authorizes its further use in the reoffering of the Bonds by the Underwriters.

-/s/ J. Kevin Ward J. KEVIN WARD
+/s/ J. Kevin Ward

-J. KEVIN WARD General Manager and Authorized Officer
+J. KEVIN WARD

+General Manager and Authorized Officer